Definition of Kenning

 Whets for the whale-path the heart irresistibly.”

 The Seafarer is one of the best examples of kenning poems.
 Here, “whale-path,” “whale-road,” and “whale’s acre” refer to the ocean.
 “Breast-hoard” refers to the heart.

 impression in the grass —

 As dead as stone,

 in the tongue’s

 This poem is also a very good example of kenning.
-Here, the words which are used as metaphors are “ship-burial”, “flint-find” and “bone-house”.
-The two-word phrases give a description of an object in an alternative way.
+Here, the words which are used as metaphors are “ship-burial,” “flint-find,” and “bone-house.”
+The two-word phrases give descriptions of objects in an alternative way.
 Though complex, kennings can make a poem more enjoyable.